zeldaret/mm/README.md

 #### 3. Install python dependencies

-The build process has a few python packages requrired that are located in `requirements.txt`.
+The build process has a few python packages required that are located in `requirements.txt`.

 To install them simply run in a terminal: